 Rhode Island Unemployment Resources

-If you are already receiving Rhode Island unemployment benefits, you will automatically receive an unemployment extension from the federal government, and you are allowed to file claims until the program expires.
+If you are already receiving Rhode Island unemployment benefits, you may automatically receive an unemployment extension from the federal government if you qualify.
+You are allowed to file claims until the program expires.
 However, you must continue to meet the qualifications for unemployment set by your home state.